rootslab/gerry/Readme.md

 Gerry.lfn : Function

 /*
- * Sn obj/hash contianing The list of collected event names and arguments.
+ * An obj/hash containing The list of collected event names and arguments.
  * { events : [ .. ], args : [ .. ] }
  */
 Gerry.collected : Object